defenseunicorns/uds-core/src/velero/README.md

 ```

 ## Plugin Compatability

-More information about all available plugins [can be found in the upstream docs](https://velero.io/plugins/).
+This package currently assumes the availability of S3 API compatible object storage, Azure blob storage or use of the CSI plugin which is baked into Velero by default.
+More information about all available plugins can be found in the upstream docs**[can be found in the upstream docs](https://velero.io/plugins/).

 ## Deploy